• Products

 Certain industries experience cyclical or seasonal fluctuations in their earnings.
 Using the PE ratio during a peak earnings period may result in an inflated ratio, while using it during a trough period may yield a depressed ratio.
 When interpreting the PE ratio, it is crucial to consider the timing and cyclicality of a company's earnings.

 The PE ratio compares an enterprise's stock price to earnings per share (EPS).
-It is computed by dividing the market price per share by the EPS.
+It is computed by dividing the market price per share by EPS.

 Since the market price is subject to constant fluctuations, the PE ratio also varies accordingly.